What Went Wrong With Gaming?

 Just forget about it, it's not gonna happen.

-It's not possible to recapture the wide-eyed, childlike emotions gamers experience the first time they leap around a 3D environment with a uniquely charismatic character such as Lara Croft in the Tomb Raider series or as a commander of troops on the WW2 battlefield throughout the gruelling campaign of Company of Heroes.
+It's not possible to recapture the wide-eyed, childlike emotions gamers experience the first time they leap around a 3D environment with a uniquely charismatic character such as Lara Croft in the Tomb Raider series or as a commander of troops on the WW2 battlefield throughout the grueling campaign of Company of Heroes.

 These are fleeting moments in life just like all first encounters.
 It would be foolish to think that we could relive these experiences over and over again expecting the same results.
 And yet, that's exactly what many veteran gamers pursue in vain knowing deep down that the magic wore off a long time ago.
 The denial is palpable.